overcookedpanda/veriblock-scripts/README.md

 # veriblock-scripts
-Linux script to install the latest NodeCore for Veriblock
+vbkinstall.sh: Linux script to install the latest NodeCore for Veriblock